 It is important to note that consumers of news media incentivize this style of journalism by engaging with and clicking headlines that screech outrageous claims with loaded language.
 Power words such as “crush,” “slam,” and “destroy” are now used as tools to encourage clicks by the unwary reader.

 Luckily, a few outlets on both sides report on issues that matter.
 You may not always agree with the analysis, but at least they provoke thought.
 In time, the pendulum might swing back toward real news as the public grows weary of intellectual junk food.
-But until then, it appears the public is stuck scouring the internet for high-quality content.We value your comments!
-Please weigh in on our comment section below.
+But until then, it appears the public is stuck scouring the internet for high-quality content.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com